pandas-dev/pandas/doc/source/extending.rst

 1. Define ``_internal_names`` and ``_internal_names_set`` for temporary properties which WILL NOT be passed to manipulation results.
 2. Define ``_metadata`` for normal properties which will be passed to manipulation results.

-Below is an example to define 2 original properties, "internal_cache" as a temporary property and "added_property" as a normal property
+Below is an example to define two original properties, "internal_cache" as a temporary property and "added_property" as a normal property

 .. code-block:: python